blastcloud/guzzler-docs/docs/roadmap/readme.md

             drive(‘vendor.endpoint-name.status-code’)
         );

-        // This example, you can override any random data that would normally be
+        // Here you can override any random data that would normally be
         // filled with Faker.
         $this->guzzler->queueResponse(
             drive(‘custom.endpoint.status’)